NSSTC/sim-ecs/README.md

 Another advantage of prefabs in sim-ecs is that all loaded entities are tracked and can be unloaded when not needed anymore.
 This means that prefabs can be used to design menus, levels, GUIs, etc. which are only loaded when needed and discarded after use.
 After all, who needs level1 data when they switched over to level2?

+Saving and loading save-data works the same in sim-ecs, since the JSON format is identical.
+If you wish to work with the raw serializable data instead of writing it as JSON, the SaveFormat extends Array, so it can be used just like an `Array<TEntity>`.

 ```typescript
 enum MonsterTypes {